sjmorgan6/Mobile-Target-Tracking/README.md

 <img src="./Images/optimizer_loop.JPG" alt="Optimization process flowchart." width="700"/>

 ### Output
-From the genetic algorithm (running optimization_GA.py), the nondominated set is output.
-Currently this is in the form of two different csv files, one containing the design variables used to generate these solutions and
+From the genetic algorithm (running [optimization_GA.py](optimization_GA.py)), the nondominated set is output.
+Currently this is in two csv files, one containing the design variables (the delta-Vs used) and one containing the objectives.

 #### Example (using Typhoon Megi case study)